TaylorJadin/jadin.me/content/post/2022/customizing-peertube/index.md

 ## Peertube customization wishlist
 I do have some things that are still on my list to look into.
 - I want to come up with something (probably javascript?) that would make it so the sidebar is closed by default.
-My PeerTube instance as of right doesn't have very many videos so the sidebar serves very little purpose for the visitor.
+My PeerTube instance as of right now doesn't have very many videos so the sidebar serves very little purpose for the visitor.
 - Color match the background colors to this blog site.
 This probably wouldn't be super difficult, I just haven't bothered[^2]

 [^1]: For instance, the sensitive content filter.
 I don't have any of that on my PeerTube instance, so that button is unnecessary